lucianpls/QB3/performance/performance.md

 [Cloudinary Image Dataset ’22](https://cloudinary.com/labs/cid22) (CID22) dataset.
 The images used are the reference 512x512 8bit RGB pixels, with the two single band images being removed from the dataset.
 The images are mostly photographs, with a few illustrations and computer generated images.
 The input images have been compressed using the cqb3 tool, using various settings available.
-Then one of the qb3 output images was converted back to PNG, also using the cqb3 tool which in turn uses libpng 1.6.44 and zlib 1.3.1.1 with the default settings.
+Then the qb3 output images were converted back to PNG, also using the cqb3 tool which in turn uses libpng 1.6.44 and zlib 1.3.1.1 with the default settings.
 The PNG images are the restored PNGs, not the original ones.
 The machine used is an AMD 5955W desktop with sufficient memory to hold the images in memory, in Windows 11.
 QB3 was compiled using Visual Studio 22 with CLang.
 The timings used are the ones recorded by the cqb3 tool,